liordeutsch/liordeutsch.github.io/_posts/2019-10-25-a-new-formalism-for-generative-models.md

 layout: post
 comments: true
 title:  "A New Generative Model?"
-excerpt: "initial thoughts about a new formalism for generative models."
+excerpt: "Initial thoughts about a new formalism for generative models."
 date:   2019-10-25 11:00:00
 mathjax: true
 ---